defold/defold/editor/src/clj/dynamo/defnode.md

 Examples
 --------

-Some hints for inspecting what happens during `g/defnode`:
+Some hints for inspecting what happens during `g/defnode` and dig further into this:
+* Inspect the differences on `node-type-def` before and after the call to `util/update-paths`.
 * Insert an inspect function call at various places in the long `->` pipe in `internal.node/process-node-type-forms`
-* Inspect the differences on `node-type-def` before and after the call to `util/update-paths`.
 * Do a `macroexpand-1` of very simple node types, or see the examples below

 ### EmptyNodeType